remnrem/luna-doc/docs/ref/hypnograms.md

-As [`STAGE`](#stage) does, this command expects manual sleep stages to be present as an [_annotation_](annotations.md).  `HYPNO` produces individual-level summary statistics (e.g. total sleep time, percent in each sleep stage, etc) and epoch-level output (e.g. cumulative elapsed sleep duration, etc).
+As [`STAGE`](#stage) does, this command expects manual sleep stages to be present as an [_annotation_](annotations.md).  `HYPNO` produces individual-level summary statistics (e.g. total sleep time, percent in each sleep stage, etc), epoch-level output (e.g. cumulative elapsed sleep duration, etc) and stage transition counts/probabilities.
 In addition, NREM sleep cycles are calculated based on a modified heuristic following [Feinberg and Floyd](https://www.ncbi.nlm.nih.gov/pubmed/220659).